maximpenner/DECT-NR-Plus-Link-Level-Simulation/README.md

 :--------------------------------:|:-----------------------------------:
 ![](./pics/Sync_Metric_Fine.jpg)  |  ![](./pics/Sync_Metric_Fine_old.jpg)

-Thanks to the cover sequence, only one fine peak without significant secondary peaks remains.
-Without the cover sequence, the already large secondary peaks can easily exceed the main peak if the CFO is large, even at high SNR.
-But to be able to correct the CFO beforehand, the position of the STF must be known, which requires a prior search for the coarse peak.
+Thanks to the cover sequence, only a single fine peak remains without significant secondary peaks.
+Without the cover sequence, there are significant secondary peaks that can exceed the main peak at low SNR or high CFO.
+For this reason, in this repository, the CFO is first corrected at the coarse peak before the cross-correlation is applied.
 The shape of the coarse metric is not affected by a CFO.

+If the entire synchronization consists only of a cross-correlation, the cross-correlation must be as short as possible (e.g. two patterns of the STF) so that the CFO does not have a significant impact on the fine peak.
+At the same time, the cross-correlation must not be too short, otherwise the peak will not be distinct enough at low SNR.